 Remember: not all remote workers are built the same.

-Trial runs for communication strategies are not to be feared, in the long run you’ll be glad you took the time to adhere each means of communication to individual employees instead of settling on a blanket strategy that could stifle the productivity of your otherwise brightest employees.
+Trial runs for communication strategies are not to be feared.
+In the long run you’ll be glad you took the time to adhere each means of communication to individual employees instead of settling on a blanket strategy that could stifle the productivity of your otherwise brightest workers.

 The world is shifting quickly to a workforce more interested in learning and skills advancement than stability.
 This is especially true in regards to companies with a high percentage of hybrid or remote employees.

 Take a personal interest in your team’s learning and life goals while connecting them to the goals of the company.
-Employee engagement and performance stay much higher when your team believes their work for your company is directly associated with their personal goals.
-And it will keep your remote employees from keeping a tab open to LinkedIn since no one but their dog is there to peek over their shoulder.
+Employee engagement, performance, and remote productivity stay much higher when your team believes their work for your company is directly associated with their personal goals.

 However, finding a way to acknowledge a job well done is important.
 Whether it's by sending out a company-wide email or notifying your entire team on a work messaging service, remote employees need to feel valued in the same way they would if they were working exclusively in-office.

-Team building and camaraderie are important for any team, remote teams are no exception.
-The best managers go out of their way to form personal bonds with remote employees.
-They use appropriate check-in time to ask about employees’ families and hobbies.
+Team building and camaraderie are important for any team, and remote teams are no exception.
+The best managers go out of their way to form personal bonds with remote employees, such as checking in to ask about employees’ families and hobbies.